An Alternative Explanation of the Subud Exercise in Psychological Terms

 symbolic rationality somehow allows the non-symbolic jurisdiction more freedom

 to move the whole being, with perhaps useful or healthy consequences.
+While it

 How do the latihan’s spontaneous movements, feelings